sdhutchins/ggpubr-tutorial/README.md

 ## Getting Started

+`ggpubr` is an R package that provides easy-to-use functions for creating and customizing 'ggplot2'-based publication ready plots.
+These include histograms, violin plots, dot plots, MA plots, QQ plots, correlation plots, pie charts, donut charts, and more.
+It also provides basic statistical functions.
+With ggpubr, it is easy to produce professional-quality plots with just a few lines of code.

 ### Installing R, RStudio, and the R packages

 In order to rerun this code, the below should be installed: